I want to tell you about the best free resource for autism I have ever used.

 And depending on what you decide to track, it provides you with a lot of it quickly.
 Imagine a free resource for autism management and all the issues that come with it in a world where everything you are struggling with is depleting your resources.
 It won’t cure anyone, it won’t magically fix anything, but it will give you a way to pinpoint pressure points and with that information, you can work to relieve them.

-It is the simplest tool imaginable to get you the information you need to have and that you may need to share with others (providers, caretakers, etc.) to get you to the bottom of an issues or conflict.
+It is the simplest tool imaginable to get you the information you need to have and that you may need to share with others (providers, caretakers, etc.) to get you to the bottom of an issue or conflict.

 I found that the log worked for not just food, but for everything.
-It worked for exercise, sleep, food, relationships, finances, etc., because there are generally patterns to human behavior and if you are tracking health concerns, behavior, etc., then you cans start to see the patterns.
+It worked for exercise, sleep, food, relationships, finances, etc., because there are generally patterns to human behavior and if you are tracking health concerns, behavior, etc., then you can start to see the patterns.

 I don’t know how often I got to the doctor without a log and did not have answers to the questions the doctor was asking.
-Life is busy and full and there is no going back and just remembering whatever he needs to know.
+Life is busy and full, and there is no going back and just remembering whatever he needs to know.

 An unexpected benefit, it helped me hold doctors and medical/mental health providers/therapists accountable.
 More than once, they did not put something in their records that I had recorded in mine.

 More than once, we kept from repeating steps when switching to a new provider because I could show why we had taken our chosen course of action.